liplum/Meditree/backend-js/README.md

 - **`removeHidden`** (boolean?): Whether to remove hidden files and folders from the entire tree.
 False by default.
 - **`removeSize`** (boolean?): Whether to remove size information from the minified output.
 False by default.
-- **`removePath`** (boolean?): Whether to remove path from the minified output.
-If so, client will take the responsibility to compose it.
-False by default.

 Example: